Deer Hunting Regulations

 Hunters with valid Idaho licenses and tags in their possession can hunt mule deer and/or white-tailed deer.

-Residents and nonresidents may buy one unsold nonresident general season deer and/or elk tag at the nonresident price, starting August 4, to be used as a second tag except second deer tags cannot be used in Units 10, 10A, 12, 16A, 17, 19 and 20.
+Beginning in early August, residents and nonresidents may buy one unsold nonresident general season deer and/or elk tag at the nonresident price to be used as a second tag except second deer tags cannot be used in Units 10, 10A, 12, 16A, 17, 19 and 20.
 Second elk tags are not available for the Elk City Zone.
 Extra controlled hunts and depredation hunts also offer the opportunity for hunters to purchase an additional controlled hunt tag.

 Youth only hunt: